How to Get a Job as a Consultant

 How to Find a Job as a Consultant

 Google "top consulting firms" and apply online to as many as possible.
-Use LinkedIn and your college's career/alumni offices to identify contacts at your target firms.
+Use LinkedIn and your college's career or alumni offices to identify contacts at your target firms.
 Approach them for informational interviews and to discuss the best strategies for finding a job.

 If you are already working, identify consultants serving your firm and approach them for advice on transitioning into the field.